11.26.2024

 Her station is described as middle class, but upon reading the book I couldn't help but get the feeling Mrs. Miniver is definitely an upper middle class lady, who owned a home in London complete with domestic staff.
 Nevertheless, she exemplifies the beauty in daily routine life and simple pleasures.
 One of my favorite sections is the one dedicated to Mrs. Miniver choosing the perfect diary, simply titled "The New Engagement Book."

-The book is actually not a novel, but a collection of short stories that were originally printed in The Times.
+The book is actually not a novel, but a collection of short stories that were originally printed in The Times, and was later made into a film starring Greer Garson in 1942.
 Most of the stories focus on Mrs. Miniver's musings surrounding domesticity, routines, social etiquette, and thoughts about her family.
 I marked quite a few quotes that resonated with me, and still make me smile when I reread them.
 Mrs. Miniver seems like such a kindred spirit.

 "This was the kind of thing one remembered about a house: not the size of the rooms or the color of the walls, but the fell of door-handles and light-switches, the shape and texture of the banister-rail under one's palm; minute tactile intimacies, whose resumption was the essence of coming home."